hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1285_history_of_the_aryan_race.md

 old accounts be true.

 Some of you know that the Vedas are divided into four parts.
-One is called the Rig-Veda, another Yajur-Veda, another Sâma-Veda, and the fourth Atharva-Veda.
+One is called the Rig-Veda, another Yajur-Veda, another Sāma-Veda, and the fourth Atharva-Veda.
 Each one of these, again, was divided into many branches.
 For instance, the Sama-Veda had one thousand branches, of which only about five or six remain; the rest are all lost.
 So with the